slbailey/retrowaves/tower/docs/contracts/NEW_ENCODER_MANAGER_CONTRACT.md

 - **Prefer 440Hz tone** over silence whenever possible
 - Use silence only if tone generation is not possible for any reason

 "Zero latency" is a conceptual requirement meaning the operation must be very fast, non-blocking, and deterministic.
-The actual timing may vary based on system load, but the operation must never block and must complete quickly enough to support real-time playout at 24ms tick intervals.
+The actual timing may vary based on system load, but the operation must never block and must complete quickly enough to support real-time playout at 21.333ms tick intervals (PCM cadence).

 This supports real-time playout and ensures continuous, audible fallback audio (tone) rather than silence whenever feasible.